-- A. A probationary employee may be separated from the service at any time during the probation period without right of appeal or hearing unless the employee alleges that such separation was based upon discrimination.
-In such cases, the appeal and hearing shall be processed in accordance with Section 15 of this Memorandum of Understanding. - B. Notwithstanding any other provisions of this Section, an employee who has completed the probationary period following initial appointment, but fails to complete the probationary period for a position to which he/she has been promoted or transferred shall have the right of appeal in accordance with Section 15 of this Memorandum of Understanding. - C. Notwithstanding any other provisions of this Memorandum of Understanding, an employee rejected during the probation period from a position to which he/she had been promoted or transferred, may be restored to his/her former position.
-Such restoration is not mandatory, but is optional at the discretion of the department head of the position to be retreated into within the limits of available authorized positions. - D. Any employee who (1) has completed an initial County probationary period and obtained permanent status; (2) is promoted from one class to another, both of which are in the same department and Representation Unit subject to these provisions; and (3) fails the promotional probation period, shall be restored to the classification held immediately prior to promotion if a position in that class is vacant.
-Such restoration includes restoration of the employee's former salary, merit increase eligibility date, and all other benefits to which the employee would have been entitled if the promotion had not occurred. - E. If an employee cannot be restored to the former class, - 1.
-The employee may be appointed by the department head to any other vacant position in any class provided: - a. the position is in the current department; - b. the class is in the same representation unit as the former class; - c. the employee meets the minimum qualifications for the class; - d. the salary range for the class does not exceed the range of the class held immediately prior to promotion; - e.
+- A. Notwithstanding any other provisions of this Memorandum of Understanding, an employee rejected during the probation period from a position to which he/she had been promoted or transferred, may be restored to his/her former position.
+Such restoration is not mandatory, but is optional at the discretion of the department head of the position to be retreated into within the limits of available authorized positions. - B. Any employee who (1) has completed an initial County probationary period and obtained permanent status; (2) is promoted from one class to another, both of which are in the same department and Representation Unit subject to these provisions; and (3) fails the promotional probation period, shall be restored to the classification held immediately prior to promotion if a position in that class is vacant.
+Such restoration includes restoration of the employee's former salary, merit increase eligibility date, and all other benefits to which the employee would have been entitled if the promotion had not occurred.

+- C. If an employee cannot be restored to the former class, - 1.
+The employee may be appointed by the department head to any other vacant position in any class provided: - a. the position is in the current department; - b. the class is in the same representation unit as the former class: - c. the employee meets the minimum qualifications for the class: - d. the salary range for the class does not exceed the range of the class held immediately prior to promotion; - e.
 The Director of Human Resources concurs with the appointment. - 2.
-The employee will serve a new probationary period. - 3.
+The employee will serve a new probationary period. - a.
 The employee's name will be placed on the current or continuous eligible list for that classification held immediately prior or promotion.
 The employee's name will be certified along with the regular number of applicants to vacancies in the class until the employee is selected or the eligible list is abolished.